What is weaving – and how do you help your horse?

-While we call weaving a vice, it’s cause is not believed to be similar to other stable vices.
+- While we call weaving a vice, the cause is different than other stable vices.
 It is generally believed that weaving is a response to stress, not boredom.
 It is most commonly seen in stabled horses, although it can happen outside of the barn in turnouts or pastures, too.

 I found this handy dandy gem of a mirror (note: shatterproof!) at my local tack shop.